17TH MAY IN NORWAY

 “Have you had an ice cream yet?” a local asked us.
 It appears May 17th isn’t complete until you’ve licked your way through at least one ice cream in celebration of Norway’s National Day.
 About 30 million ice-creams are eaten in Norway on May 17th!

-Roy Jakob tells me that sweets and cake are the main sources of food on 17 of May.
+Roy Jakob tells me that sweets and cake are the main sources of food on the 17 of May.
 The local dish is ‘Dronning Maud’s pudding’, (a mousse) made of whipped cream, egg yolks and chocolate.
 It’s a local dish, created in 1906 in Haugesund for the visiting Queen Maud and King Haakon and is a favourite for the May 17th celebrations.

 Along with this creamy pudding, hotdogs and ice cream are the other main foods eaten on May 17th.
-Certainly a day to fill up on party food.
+Certainly, a day to fill up on party food.